jenyu7/dwsource/lct-5.md

 Each group in this system is known as a hextet (although this is not as standard of a term as octet).
-In order to write it out more concisely, we ignore leading 0s and replace any number of consecutive all-0 hextets with a double colon (::).
-One can only use the double colon once in a single IP address, as otherwise the address would be ambiguous.
+In order to write it out more concisely, we ignore leading 0s within each hextet and replace any consecutive all-0 hextets with a double colon (::).
+One can only use the double colon once in a single IP address, however, as otherwise the address would be ambiguous.

 For example, we can write